aferrandi/dbtarzan/docs/Connect-to-database.md

 ---

 layout: default
-title: Cconnect to a database
+title: Connect to a database
 resource: true
 categories: [Other]